 1024.
 To gain prestige and publicity, and to market your expert topics to those who pay for speeches, consulting, and seminars, you must have the right tools of the trade.
 To this end you will hear everyone in the speaking industry tell you that you must have a superb video and an expensive brochure to get started.
 Wrong!
 This is one of the tragic myths of the speaking industry.
-Only 15 percent of buyers actually hire speakers

-128 1001 Ways to Make More Money as a Speaker, Consultant, or Trainer from video or audio; 55 percent are hired because of a recommendation from someone they trust.
+Only 15 percent of buyers actually hire speakers from video or audio; 55 percent are hired because of a recommendation from someone they trust.
 See "Cultivating Sales, Repeats, Spin-offs, and Referrals" in Chap.
+3.

-3. 1025.
-Get the right topic, the right market, the right busi- ness, and speaking skills.
+1025.
+Get the right topic, the right market, the right business, and speaking skills.
 Without these, all of your promotional materials will be a waste.
-1026.

 After your career is beginning to bring you some decent and consistent bookings, I suggest at least 50 dates per year in the \$1500 category.
-Do not cre- ate a video or an expensive brochure in your first few years in this industry.
+Do not create a video or an expensive brochure in your first few years in this industry.
 No one in any profession is at their best in their first few years.
-You will find yourself making drastic changes in content, style, culture, and even in the markets you will target dur- ing those first hundred speeches.
+You will find yourself making drastic changes in content, style, culture, and even in the markets you will target during those first hundred speeches.
 It will be a waste of money to create expensive materials before then.